Graham Evans, Baron Evans of Rainow: Political career

+It was announced on 11th September 2024 that Evans was appointed honorary president of the National Pubwatch, a position formerly held by Roy Kennedy, Baron Kennedy of Southwark.

 Personal life

 Evans is married to Cheryl, and the couple have three children: George, Tom and Sophie.
 He has an interest in British social, economic and political history.
 He enjoys military history.
 Evans is a keen sportsman, regularly playing cricket, football and rugby on the Parliamentary teams.
 He is also a keen runner and has completed the London Marathon six consecutive times.